uzc6jw/uzc6jw/README.md

 ## Hello hello!
-##I'm Rachel, and I'm currently very new to Github.
-I've learned how to upload to Github specifically for classes, but that's about the extent of my knowledge.
+I'm Rachel, and I'm currently very new to Github.
+I've learned how to upload to Github specifically for classes, but that's about the extent of my knowledge. \n
-##I'm hoping to get better at using this website with time.
-This account is mostly just for class.
+I'm hoping to get better at using this website with time.
+This account is mostly just for class. \n Here's to hoping!
-##Here's to hoping!
 Wish me luck! 🌟✨🌟✨

 <!--
 **uzc6jw/uzc6jw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.